DavidMinAZ/monaco-in-dioxus/README.md

 Eventually, the main challenge was getting Monaco to load locally without CDN dependencies, which ultimately required a local Warp server to serve assets.

 ## Prerequisites
+Since there is a JavaScript dependency, additional packages are required to be installed if not already pantry staples on your system.

 ### Linux
 ```bash